RenanLuca/RenanLuca/README.md

-## Renan de Luca Machado, Front-end Developer 💻
+## Renan de Luca Machado, Software Engineer 💻

 ### About Me
 - 🎓 Bachelor’s degree in Systems Analysis and Development